contrast-zone/fractarchy-ide/README.md

 ## 3. structured document tree reference

-Composing contents in Fractabase is consisted of coding main SDT file and importing graphical or other resources.
+Composing contents in Fractadocs is consisted of coding main SDT file and importing graphical or other resources.
 Simple, yet powerful SDT markup, templating and coding capabilities serve as a Turing complete data definition platform.
-SDT file format is based on a minimalist s-expression based environment created specifically for purposes of Fractabase, and it should bring an exciting "expert under the hub" atmosphere to the overall Fractabase user experience.
+SDT file format is based on a minimalist s-expression based environment created specifically for purposes of Fractadocs, and it should bring an exciting "expert under the hub" atmosphere to the overall Fractadocs user experience.

 Contents of SDT file is a s-expression.
 In computer programming, an S-expression (or symbolic expression, abbreviated as sexpr or sexp) is an expression in a like-named notation for nested list (tree-structured) data.
 S-expression is written as a list of elements inside parenthesis.
 Elements may include words or other s-expressions delimited by whitespace.
 Whitespaces in s-expressions include any number of space characters, tabs, and line splits.
-Initially, in a case of Fractabase the first word to the left s-expression (also called head) is meant to identify a s-expression type.
+Initially, in a case of Fractadocs the first word to the left s-expression (also called head) is meant to identify a s-expression type.
 In example, s-expression like `(tree ... contents ...)` means that we assert `... contents ...` of a type `tree`, while in s-expression `(tree (node ... contents ...) (branches ... contents ...))` we nested `node` type and `branches` type s-expressions within `tree` type s-expression.

-In Fractabase, there exist a number of s-expression types which we will cover in the following sub-sections.
+In Fractadocs, there exist a number of s-expression types which we will cover in the following sub-sections.

 ### 3.1. tree structure s-expressions